jenniezheng/Number_Guesser/README.md

 # NumberGuesser
-Simple Unity game in which the computer guesses your number.
+My first Unity game: simple application in which the computer guesses your number.
+Special thanks to the amazing Udemy course 'Learn to Code by Making Games' for teaching me.